Last updated April 22, 2021

-It's easy to see the attraction of a shiny new car that's built to your specifications, but the pull of landing a pre-loved bargain can be equally as enticing.
-Used cars can be more affordable than brand new models, and there is a lot of choice out there on the used market.
+The prospect of a shiny new motor built to your specifications is alluring, but landing a pre-loved bargain can be equally satisfying.
+Used cars are generally more affordable than brand new models, and the second-hand market is vast.

 In fact, used car sales outstrip new-car purchases by three to one in the UK every year.
-And as cars are becoming more robust and reliable thanks to new technology, the risks of buying a used model carry less weight than they might have a decade ago.
+As cars become more robust and reliable thanks to new technology, the risks of buying a used model carry less weight than they might have a decade ago.

-If you’re caught in between buying a new or used car, read on.
-We’re here to help you make an informed decision about what the best option is for your needs and your budget.
+But if you’re caught between buying a new or used car, don’t fret as this article will help you make an informed decision to suit your needs and budget.

-There are many advantages of buying a new car, from choosing the exact specifications to enhanced fuel efficiency.
+There are many advantages of buying a new car, from customised specifications to enhanced fuel efficiency.
 Below, we’ve broken down the main benefits of buying a new car.

 Whether you’re after an economical run-around or a sleek sports car, buying a new car enables you to choose the vehicle’s exact specifications.
 Finding your ideal used car can be a little trickier, but the payoff of finding a bargain that matches your desired specification can be hugely rewarding.

-What’s more, tech advancements are not restricted to premium cars – they are fast becoming more prevalent in humble hatchbacks too.
-The Nissan Micra, for instance, now features technology (Trace Control) that steers you back into your lane if you’re drifting into danger.
+Tech advancements aren’t restricted to premium cars either – they’re fast becoming more prevalent in humble hatchbacks too.
+The Nissan Micra, for instance, now features self-steering technology (Trace Control) that guides you back into your lane if you’re drifting into danger.
 Therefore, buying a brand-new car ensures you’re getting the latest driving technology.

 Brand-new vehicles may offer attractive finance rates, such as 0% APR finance packages.
-However, bear in mind that such rates are often counterbalanced by other new car discounts, so your monthly payments may still be higher than a nearly new model.
+However, bear in mind that other new car discounts often counterbalance these rates, so your monthly payments may still be higher than a nearly new model.

-Car tax is a crucial consideration when buying a new car.
-If the car you decide to buy is not electric, for instance, your annual car tax will be at least £140 from the second year of ownership.
-Moreover, brand-new cars costing more than £40,000 also include a £310 yearly surcharge for the first seven years of ownership.
+Considering car tax is crucial when buying a new car.
+If you decide to buy a conventional (not electric) car, your annual car tax will be at least £140 from the second year of ownership.
+Moreover, brand-new vehicles costing more than £40,000 include a £310 yearly surcharge for the first seven years of ownership.

-Used car finance has significantly changed in the past decade, with buyers now having access to the same flexible, low-interest rates that new car buyers are offered.
-The most popular used car finance option is Personal Contract Purchase (PCP), due to its flexibility and budget-friendly monthly payments.
+Used car finance has changed markedly in the past decade, with buyers now having access to the same flexible, low-interest rates afforded to those buying new cars.
+The most popular used car finance option is Personal Contract Purchase (PCP), which involves renting the vehicle for a specified period.
+It’s flexible, convenient, and often includes budget-friendly monthly payments.

-With PCP, the amount is directly related to the car’s expected value loss over the PCP term.
-New cars, on the other hand, depreciate quickly, so your monthly payments are likely to increase.
-In summary, used car finance may work out cheaper in the long run.
+New cars, on the other hand, depreciate quickly, resulting in the likelihood of higher monthly fees.
+Therefore, used car finance such as PCP may work out cheaper in the long run.

-Waiting times for popular cars can stretch for months, while used cars bypass waiting lists so you can be on the road in no time.
+Waiting times for popular cars can stretch for months, but you can drive a used car away the day you buy it.